endlessashley/team-profile/README.md

   ## Description

-  A command-line application using Node.js and Inquirer that accepts user input to automatically generate a handy webpage displaying a company's software development team.
+  A command-line application using Node.js and Inquirer that accepts user input to automatically generate a handy webpage (of HTML and CSS/Bootstrap) displaying a company's software development team.
 Teams can include managers, engineers, and interns, and the code can be easily scaled to include other roles and employee information as well.

   ## Table of Contents
   * [Installation](#installation)